johann-solo/oliveandmango.github.io/site/content/blog/2018-04-27-spanakopizza.md

 ### Directions

-1. In a small frying pan heat oil to to medium and the green onions and sauté for a couple Minutes until softened.
+1. In a small frying pan heat oil to medium and the green onions and sauté for a couple Minutes until softened.
 Then add the spinach and continue to sauté until wilted and all excess liquids has evaporated.

 1. Remove from heat and transfer to bowl and stir in the dill, oregano, lemon zest and juice, and season with salt and pepper to taste (add the other herbs as well if using) then set aside.